Wanjie-Ryan/Go-Budget/readme.md

 pointer holds the **memory address** of another value its like a signpost that says **go look over there** rather than carrying the value itself.

+# Interfaces
+they can hold anyhting, its like using the any keyword, they can hold any data type, just declared, and used later.